-- key Specifies key information for use in authentication and authorization using TSIG. - logging Specifies what information the server logs and where the log messages are sent. - masters Synonym for primaries. - options Controls global server configuration options and sets defaults for other statements. - parental-agents Defines a named list of servers for inclusion in primary and secondary zones' parental-agents lists. - primaries Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
-(Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.) - server Sets certain configuration options on a per-server basis.
+- key Specifies key information for use in authentication and authorization using TSIG. - logging Specifies what the server logs, and where the log messages are sent. - masters Defines a named masters list for inclusion in stub and secondary zones' masters or alsonotify lists. - options Controls global server configuration options and sets defaults for other statements.

+server Sets certain configuration options on a per-server basis.